Come Fly with Me (Frank Sinatra album): Background

 Sinatra's first collaboration with arranger/conductor Billy May, Come Fly with Me was designed as a musical trip around the world.
 Sammy Cahn and Jimmy Van Heusen wrote the title track at Sinatra's request.

 May would arrange two other Capitol albums for Sinatra, Come Dance with Me!
 (1958) and Come Swing with Me!
 (1961).

 In his autobiography All You Need Is Ears, producer George Martin wrote of having visited the Capitol Tower during the recording sessions for the album.
 According to Martin's book, Sinatra expressed intense dislike for the album cover upon being first shown a mock-up by producer Voyle Gilmore, suggesting it looked like an advertisement for TWA.

 The album reached No. 1 on the Billboard album chart in its second week, and remained at the top for five weeks.
 At the inaugural Grammy Awards Come Fly with Me was nominated for the Grammy Award for Album of the Year, and it was inducted into the Grammy Hall of Fame in 2004.

 Though recorded simultaneously in true stereo alongside a distinct mono mix, "Come Fly with Me" was released to record stores in 1958 in monaural only, a standard practice by Capitol records at the time.
 The label released the stereo version in 1961.

+According to George Martin, Sinatra was angry that the album cover showed a TWA aircraft, suspecting that a studio executive had accepted money for this product placement.

 In 2025, it was revealed that a rendition of "Flying Down to Rio" had been cut from the album.